 Making an application

 The most common reason for declining applications is the lack of suitable staff to supervise.
-That is why we ask prospective students to complete a pre-application form outlining their background and interests.
+We ask that prospective students submit a PhD Pre application Form (Doc, 17KB) in the first instance prior to submitting a formal application.
+Please complete the pre-application in full and email this along with your CV and draft research proposal to firstname.lastname@example.org.
 Acceptable thesis topics can be virtually anything relating to the wide-ranging research interests of our substantial staff of archaeologists and ancient historians, who constitute potential PhD supervisors.

 However, selection has to be extremely careful to ensure that the right students, supervisors, research topics and resources are all properly in place together.
 At doctoral level we can only supervise topics for which we have staff with appropriate expertise.
 If we think you and the outline topic look suitable, then we will initiate discussions and ask you to write a much fuller research proposal.